Tim Lees: Other career

 Lees played for England semi-professional Budweiser team at the FIFA 2006 World Cup finals in Germany, selected and managed by Jamie Redknapp.
 He was later chosen to represent Great Britain in the Channel 4 2006 TV series The Pepsi Max World Challenge, chosen from a pool of 17,000 entrants and open to players not signed to professional football clubs.
 The series had a $100,000 prize for the winning country and involved David Beckham, Ronaldinho, Thierry Henry, Carlos Puyol, Roberto Carlos and Alessandro Nesta.
-The show took place in Rio De Janeiro, Milan, London, Madrid and Cairo.
-Lees has directed several football commercials and advertisements.
+The show, presented and narrated by Vernon Kay, took place in Rio de Janeiro, Milan, London, Madrid and Cairo.
+Lees has also directed and choreographed several football commercials and advertisements.